 If you have a cavity, proper dental care will prevent the cavity from escalating into a bigger problem.
 When cavities are left untreated, the tooth’s hole becomes an entryway for bacteria and can degenerate into serious infections and tooth loss.
 Typically, dental care for a cavity involves removing the decay and then disinfecting and desensitizing the affected site.
 Dental fillings seal the tooth, keep away bacteria, and restore the functionality of your tooth.

 If a cavity is too big, a filling might not be possible.
 When that’s the case, we explore other options like inlays, onlays, and crowns.
 These also serve to protect teeth and repair cavities.
-Fillings are considered the simplest and are used when a dental cavity isn’t too big.
+Fillings are considered the simplest procedure, and are used when a dental cavity isn’t too big.

 Are you struggling with cavities or broken teeth that require dental fillings in Covina, CA?
 Contact Jeffrey L Cohen DDS, to schedule an appointment.